anastasiachtz/COMMAND_stan/README.md

 Anastasia Chatzilena, Edwin van Leeuwen, Oliver Ratmann, Marc Baguelin, Nikolaos Demiris.
 Contemporary statistical inference for infectious disease models using Stan.

+All the examples used in this study can be reproduced by executing the corresponding .Rmd file.
+The assets directory contains data used in the examples.

 Abstract